 What is MacLaren Hall?

-Located in Los Angeles County, MacLaren Hall was supposed to be a haven for unwanted, abused, and abandoned children.
-Its founders opened its doors in the 1940s with an original intent to house non-delinquent minors and keep them separated from other children guilty or accused of crimes.
+Los Angeles County intended MacLaren Hall to be a haven for abused, orphaned, or unwanted children.
+Its founders opened its doors in the 1940s with the intent to house non-delinquent minors and keep them separated from other children guilty or accused of crimes.
 However, Mac Hall became a nightmare for many.

-Why did MacLaren Hall close?
+What caused MacLaren Hall to close?

-- Overreliance on Mac Hall as a semi-permanent rather than temporary housing facility
+- Overreliance on MacLaren Hall as a semi-permanent residence facility instead of temporary housing

 - Favoring budget-conscious decisions over those in the best interests of children